Personal Loans

 Factors lenders look at

 Your credit profile is just one factor lenders look at when deciding how much you can afford to borrow, and what interest rate you’re charged.
 Another important factor is whether you have enough income to afford the monthly payments.
-A borrower with a high income and poor credit may be able to borrow more than someone with a low income and perfect credit.
-Make sure what you need to do to maximize your odds for approval.
+A borrower with high income and a lower credit score may be able to borrow more than someone with low income and perfect credit.
+Make sure you know what you need to do to maximize your odds for approval.

 Funding time

-If you’re approved, once your information is verified and you sign the loan documents, you may receive your loan in as few as 3 business days.
+If you’re approved, once your information is verified and you sign the loan documents, you could receive a personal loan in as few as 3 business days (funding times vary).
+Home equity loans may take longer.

 Gideon is a financial expert who writes about financial planning, access to credit, and debt strategies.
 He has over a decade of experience helping readers manage their money and use debt responsibly.